 \item[(b)] If $L(\omega,E)\ge1$, then

 \end{description} \end{thm}

 \begin{rmk} The parameter $1/20$ in Theorem \ref{thm:LDTmain} can be replaced by any $0<\kappa<1$.
-The new constants $c_\kappa({v,\rho}), \tilde{c}_\kappa({v, \rho})$ only differ from $c({v,\rho}), \tilde{c}({v, \rho})$ by a constant multiple of $\kappa^{-2}$.
-However, in order to apply Avalanche Principle to obtain H\"older continuity, $\kappa$ at most can be taken to be $1/9$ due to technique reasons (see (\ref{eq:AvpBj})).
+The new constants $c_\kappa({v,\rho}), \tilde{c}_\kappa({v, \rho})$ only differ from $c({v,\rho}), \tilde{c}({v, \rho})$ by a constant multiple of $\kappa^{2}$.
+However, in order to apply AP to obtain H\"older continuity, $\kappa$ can be taken to be at most $1/9$ due to technical reasons (see (\ref{eq:AvpBj})).
 We do not intend to improve the H\"older exponents in the paper by getting the best possible $\kappa$, thus we take $\kappa=1/20$ for simplicity.
 See more discussions about the sharp H\"older exponents after Theorem \ref{thm:holder1}. \end{rmk}

 \begin{cor} Let $\omega\in \R\setminus \Q$.
 Assume that $v(x)$ in (\ref{def:Schop}) is given by $v(x)=\lambda f(x)$, where $\lambda$ is a positive constant.
 There exist constants $0<b=b(f,\rho)<1,B=B(f,\rho)>1$ and $\tilde{\lambda}=\tilde{\lambda}(f,\rho)>0$ with the following properties: for any irrational $\omega$ with $0\le\beta(\omega)<\infty$, suppose